-Epsom Common's grazing project has been the central focus of the site's management since 1997.
+Epsom Common's grazing project (for further information please see our website) has been the central focus of the site's management for almost a decade.
 Historically, local people exercised their Commoners' rights to graze animals on the Common and therefore the site was a much more open habitat than it has been in recent years.
 As woodland and scrub has encroached on the Common, much of the wildlife associated with open habitat, such as the skylark, has been lost.
-Since 1997, we have been successfully reversing this decline in diversity by clearing some of this encroaching vegetation and reintroducing grazing to help maintain a more open and botanically diverse landscape.
-(Click for further information)
+Since 1997, we have been seeking to reverse this decline in diversity by clearing some of this encroaching vegetation and reintroducing grazing.